-There is a link between Crohn’s disease and disordered eating, with each increasing the risk of the other.
+There may be a link between Crohn’s disease and disordered eating.
 Disordered eating can lead to malnutrition, psychological distress, and other complications.
 In some cases, it can indicate an eating disorder.
-Anyone who suspects that they have an eating disorder should speak with a doctor as soon as possible.

 Crohn’s disease is a type of inflammatory bowel disease (IBD) that causes symptoms such as fatigue, abdominal pain, and diarrhea.
 Certain foods or eating patterns may worsen the symptoms of Crohn’s disease.
 As a result, people with this condition often restrict their diet to help manage the symptoms.

 Although more research is necessary, some evidence links Crohn’s disease and other types of IBD to disordered eating.
 A

 However, this does not necessarily mean that a person with Crohn’s disease has an eating disorder.

 Read on to learn more about the link between Crohn’s disease and disordered eating.

 Disordered eating is a spectrum that includes behaviors such as:

 - restricting foods to an extreme degree, though simply restricting one’s diet to avoid gluten or dairy, for example, is not disordered eating on its own